Zexi-Ye/titanic/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
 </blockquote>

-The goal of the project is to develop a wide array of machine learning models that make prediction regarding whether a passenger would survive or not based upon engineered features.
+The goal of the project is, therefore, to develop a wide array of machine learning models that make prediction regarding whether a passenger would survive or not based upon engineered features.

 ## Repo Structure